Skip to content

 XiaomiPower + Vol Up

-Based on Android’s official documentation, the recovery interface is device-specific because manufacturers customize the bootloader.
-If your brand isn’t listed, check the user manual that came with your phone or search your model number plus “recovery mode.”
+Google’s Android Help recovery mode page explains that the recovery interface is device-specific because each manufacturer customizes the bootloader.
+If your brand is not listed, check the user manual that came with your phone or search your model number plus “recovery mode.”

-If you need to perform a factory reset using specific codes, that’s a different process that doesn’t require recovery mode at all.
+If you need to perform a factory reset using specific dial codes, that is a different process that does not require recovery mode at all.

 #Factory Reset From Recovery Mode